Tribunals Reforms Act, 2021

-India enacted the Tribunal Reforms Act, 2021 with the objective of reforming the tribunals in India.
+The Tribunal Reforms Act, 2021 is an Act of Parliament of India.
+This law was enacted with the objective of reforming the tribunals in India.

-Tribunals in India proved to be a big game changer for the fast delivery of justice in the country.
+Tribunals in India proved to be a big game changer for the fast delivery of justice in the country, although many points have challenged in courts and the provisions have been struck down by the Supreme Court.
 In order to develop them more, the Tribunals Reforms Act, 2021 was passed by the Government of India.
 In total there are 35 Sections in the Tribunal Reforms Act, 2021.
+Many suggestions of the previous Law Commission were incorporated.